-- Wood-and-glass cases are arranged in rows, with viewing at different heights. - There are large, freestanding models

-particularly of dinosaurs as well as

-objects on open display and tables and

-plinths with touchable objects.

-- Many cases are brightly-lit and/or contain brightly-coloured displays, which may appear visually 'busy'; other cases are much plainer.
+- Wood-and-glass and metal-and-glass cases are arranged in rows, with viewing at different heights. - There are large, freestanding models particularly of dinosaurs as well as objects on open display and tables and plinths with touchable objects. - Many cases are brightly-lit and/or contain brightly-coloured displays, which may appear visually 'busy'; other cases are much plainer.
 The amount of text in displays also varies.